willrobaggins/midiplayer/README.md

-text_to_midi.pyw will generate a midi file from notes in input_notes.txt, they must follow certain formatting rules (see below) play.pyw will automatically call text_to_midi.pyw and will then play the resulting output.midi input_saver.pyw and output_saver.pyw, both save their respective files to an archive file within this directory.
+text_to_midi.pyw                 - generate a midi file from notes in input_notes.txt, they must follow certain formatting rules (see below) play.pyw                         - automatically call text_to_midi.pyw and will then play the resulting output.midi input_saver.pyw/output_saver.pyw - save their respective files to an archive file within this directory.

 HOW TO FORMAT